BerWang/web/07 Unit Testing.md

 ## The TAP Protocol

-The final step is to modify the output of your tests to generate data that follows the _TAP Protocol_.
+Now modify the output of your tests to generate data that follows the _TAP Protocol_.
 Once you have achieved this, pipe this data into a number of different **reporters** to generate the tests report as a web page and json file.
 Are there any other reporters that could be useful?

+## Integration Testing

+Now that you have a suite of unit tests with good code coverage it is time to write integration tests.
+These will test the interaction between the modules of code and other external systems such as APIs and databases.
+These tests will check that the whole system works as expected with messages being passed between the different modules.

+## Software Complexity Analysis

+The final step is to generate a report into the relative complexity of different parts of your system.

+1. Identify the parts that have a relatively high complexity and find ways to refactor your code to reduce these.
+2. Keep a record of the complexity score and use this to identify where changes have increased the complexity of a module.
+This may indicate poor architecture or code.